 - Developing a cohesive GI Program for the Edmonton Zone.

 - Developing and testing a triage system for outpatients in luminal Gastroenterology and Hepatology.

 - Starting quality-assurance activities in areas of wait times, patient satisfaction with colonoscopy procedures, and compliance with follow-up recommendations, following removal of polyps in the colon.

 - Move to full usage of an Electronic Medical Record at the University of Alberta

 His main research interest has been in clinical aspects of upper GI disorders.
 He has done numerous trials in uninvestigated and uninvestigated dyspepsia, gastroesophageal reflux disease, and gastric and duodenal ulcers.
 This includes many studies on Helicobacter pylori and its role in the upper GI diseases, evaluations of diagnostic tests and studies on treatment and antibiotic resistance.
 He has also done several trials evaluating management of functional dyspepsia and a series of management trials in uninvestigated dyspepsia in primary care.
-Up to January 1, 2012, he has published 194 articles in peer-reviewed journals.
+Up to January 2019, he has published more than 200 articles in peer-reviewed journals.
 A special interest relates to research methodology in the conduct of dyspepsia studies.
 He was chair of the first ROME Committee design of clinical trials in functional GI disorders and was a committee member for the same topic in the ROME III working party on functional GI disorders.